vesterheim/vesterheim.github.io/events/annual/nordic-fest/index.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
 Enjoy a Vesterheim adventure at Decorah’s Annual Nordic Fest!
-Print a text list of Vesterheim events and demonstrators [here.](/events/annual/documents/NFVesterheim List.pdf)

-Nordic Fest is celebrating it's 50th anniversary!
-The city-wide festival is held each year on the last full weekend in July and includes fun activities for the whole family.
-This year it will held on July 29 and 30 with Opening Ceremonies on Thursday, July 28.
+This city-wide festival is held each year on the last full weekend in July and includes fun activities for the whole family.
+The 2017 Nordic Fest will held on July 28 and 29 with Opening Ceremonies on Thursday, July 27.
+Check back for more details.

 Traditions new and old abound throughout the weekend.
 There is always lively dancing, challenging sporting events, delicious food, and lots of other entertainment.
 To learn more about other aspects of the fest, call the “troll-free” hotline at 1-800-382-FEST, or visit [Nordic Fest](http://www.nordicfest.com/).

+We had a blast in 2016.
+Find an album of pictures from that event [here.](https://www.facebook.com/Vesterheim-Norwegian-American-Museum-18263584108/photos/?tab=album&album_id=10153725485404109)

-2016 Vesterheim Highlights include:
+2016 Vesterheim Highlights included:

 * Best-selling author Lauraine Snelling will be available to sign books Saturday - 9:00-11:00 a.m. and 12:00-3:00 p.m. in the Museum Store!
 Snelling has written over 80 Norwegian-American pioneer books, including the Red River of the North series.
 Winner of the Romantic Times Career Achievement Award for Inspirational Fiction, Lauraine has become beloved by her readers for her historical novels featuring the town of Blessing, North Dakota, and her inspirational contemporary novels.
 Come join her as she celebrates the release of her newest novel, _The Second Half,_ plus all of her previous favorites!